 ☞ READ MORE: 17 French Social etiquette Tips: Who pours the wine?

 So are you ready to try a Châteauneuf-du-Pape or a Côte du Rhône Village?
+If you enjoyed that article, you may want to read more about wine and cheese pairings here.
 As always, remember to drink responsibly!

 Did you enjoy that article?
 Save it for later!